Lankalapallio/DS5111_Journal_kyd3zj/README.md

   File format: Use a Word doc or similar.
 Recycle the same file throughout the course.
 Action Item: Write a journal entry for this Module.
 It will be submitted later.

 ## Module 1
+The most important thing I learned is some of the command function that are important to creating and using AWS to run my ubuntu instance.

+List of tools that I used or thing that is importnat to use:

+*ssh -i kyd3zj_DS5111.pem ubuntu@<Public_IPv4>

+*'vim Filename.file' was used to create makefile and anyother file such as python.

+*'rm' -> remove a file or 'rm -rf' -> for directories to recursive force

+*'mkdir' -> was to make a directory to that I used a lot.

 ## Module 2